openharmony/docs/en/application-dev/reference/apis/js-apis-power.md

 rebootDevice(reason: string): void

-Restarts the device.
+Reboots the system.

-**Required permission:** ohos.permission.REBOOT (to reboot) or ohos.permission.REBOOT_UPDATER (to reboot and enter the updater mode)
+**Required permission**: ohos.permission.REBOOT (to reboot) or ohos.permission.REBOOT_RECOVERY (to reboot and enter the recovery or updater mode)

 **Parameters**